PCI Quarterly Vulnerability Scanning

 Internal Scans and Why You Need Both

-External vulnerability scans done by ASVs are mandatory for PCI compliance.
-But internal scans—scanning your systems from inside your network rather than from the internet—are also required by PCI, and they can be done by your own IT staff if they have the expertise and are reasonably independent from the systems they're scanning.
+Internal scans — scanning your systems from inside your network rather than from the internet — are also required by PCI, and they can be done by your own IT staff if they have the expertise and are reasonably independent from the systems they're scanning.

 Internal and external scans often find different vulnerabilities because they test from different vantage points.
 An external scan tests what an attacker on the internet can find.
 An internal scan tests what an attacker who's already inside your network could discover.
 A system might not be exposed to the internet and therefore not vulnerable externally, but it could be vulnerable to an internal attacker.
 Good practice is running monthly or quarterly internal scans in addition to your quarterly external scans.
 This gives you a more complete picture and helps you identify problems before they become critical findings during external assessment.